sdegutis/immaculatalibrary.com/app/model/snippets/data/2022-03-11-the-seven-degrees-of-our-justification-by-the-holy-spirit.md

 ---
 published: true
-title: The seven degrees of our Justification by the Holy Spirit
+title: The 7 degrees of our Justification by the Holy Spirit
 archiveSlug: sinnersguide00luis
 archivePage: '56'
 bookSlug: the-sinners-guide